7 Best Video Hosting Sites of 2023 (Plus Free Options, Ranked)

 You need to rethink the way you present videos on your website.

-In other words, you need to choose video hosting that helps you strategically plan onsite video content.
+In other words, you need to choose websites that allow for hosting videos that form part of a strategic plan for your onsite video content.

 Just like with streaming and OTT platforms, the video hosting service market has a few prominent names.
 While many offer similar (or at least comparable) features, some vendors are more suited for specific customer use cases.

-Here are my top picks for the best video hosting.
+Here are my top picks for the best video hosting sites.

 The world’s second most popular website, YouTube, is an awesome video platform.
-It helped launch the careers of pop stars and influencers.
+It helped launch the careers of pop stars and influencers and gets people to watch hours of video at a time.
 But what’s good for Billie Eilish and Bieber isn’t necessarily good for you and your business.

 You can embed YouTube videos on your website, and it won’t cost you a thing.
 But, sometimes, free comes with a price.